 Federated Co-operatives Limited (FCL) does business differently.
 At its core, FCL is a co-operative that supports other co-operatives that serve people in Western Canada.

-FCL is a wholesaling, manufacturing, marketing and administrative co-operative owned by over 190 independent retail co-operative associations.
-These retail co-ops own and operate agro centres, food stores, gas bars/convenience stores and home centres.
+FCL is a wholesaling, manufacturing, marketing and administrative co-operative owned by more than 160 independent local co-operative associations.
+These local co-ops own and operate agro centres, food stores, gas bars/convenience stores and home centres.

 About the CRS